gorn93/gorn93/README.md

 - 💞️ I’m looking to collaborate on coding and analysing
 - 📫 How to reach me : taoussirachi@gmail.com
 - 😄 Pronouns: GoRn
-- ⚡ Fun fact: One day we will die

 <!---
 gorn93/gorn93 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.